 I guess drawing is my meditation.

 I have had years where I prioritized seated meditation, but I find that running gives me the best headspace.
 I usually come up with ideas for stories or work projects in the middle or near the end of my run, and my mood and energy levels are at their highest after running.

 Yes!
 I find that meditation is the main, key habit for my having a good life.
 That sounds dramatic, but I absolutely mean it.

-I primarily practice Vipassana mediation; occasionally I’ll practice Mettā meditation in the evening as well to change things up.
+I primarily practice Vipassana meditation; occasionally I’ll practice Mettā meditation in the evening to change things up.
 I’ve had a variety of guided and unguided stints; currently I’m using Dan Harris’ wonderful 10% Happier app, which has excellent guided meditations from some of the best teachers around.

 I do not.
 Admittedly, I have made a go at it, but I’m simply too amped up in the morning to make it stick.

 I’ve studied a few kinds of meditation but none of them too seriously.
 Mostly, I just sit and notice and feel.
 I do alternate nostril breathing.
 My mind wanders and I bring it back.
 My practice isn’t fancy but seems to do the trick of keeping me centered.

 Meditation has become part of my evening routine.
 This helps me calm my mind after a busy day and get a better sleep.